How well do you interview?

 Do your research before the interview to give an appropriate answer.
 Discuss how your skills fill the needs of the job description.
 Use PAR stories.

-First, to say that you have no weaknesses, or you haven’t made a mistake, or that you’ve not had a misunderstanding is a lie.
-You just screened yourself out for a lack of integrity.
+Step 1: To say that you have no weaknesses, or you haven’t made a mistake, or that you’ve not had a misunderstanding is a lie.
+You just screened yourself out for lack of integrity.
 So, clearly answer the question.
 Pick an actual, true event from your past that was harmless and insignificant.

 - People are always complaining.
 What do people complain about you?